CHC33015 Certificate III in Individual Support (Ageing)

 To find out more about the course click onto the following headings:

-The course is delivered over 40 weeks in a blended format - online and compulsory weekly simulation sessions and 120 hrs. of practical placement in a TLC Aged Care facility.
+The course is delivered over 40 weeks in a blended format - online and compulsory weekly training/simulation sessions and 120 hrs. of practical placement in a TLC Aged Care facility.

 To give you the freedom and flexibility you need to fit your studies inyour life, the courses are delivered via our digital platform.

 During the course, students are expected to dedicate 10 to 20 hours a week of self-directed learning.